The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 \paragraph{Basic definitions.}

-Our next result establishes that, under additional conditions, the prescribed seed data behavior is ``realized '' by the actual solution at (and beyond) the {\sl standard $1/r$ Schwarzschild rate.} This naturally requires us to assume that our seed data is a suitably ``accurate'' asymptotic solution to the Einstein equations.
+Our next result establishes that, under additional conditions, the prescribed seed data behavior is ``realized '' by the actual solution at (and beyond) the {\sl standard $1/r$ Schwarzschild rate.} This naturally requires us to assume that our seed data is a suitably ``accurate'' asymptotic solution.